Portola Hills, California: Politics

 In the state legislature Portola Hills is located in the 37th Senate District, represented by Republican John Moorlach, and in the 68th Assembly District, represented by Republican Steven Choi.
 Federally, Portola Hills is located in California's 45th congressional district, which is represented by Democrat Katie Porter.

 Housing

 The community of Portola Hills has 2,181 housing units on 348.8 acre of land with an average housing density of 6.25 /acre.

-There are 14 tracts of housing built in single and multi-family configurations that can be classified as Condominium, Townhouse, Semi-Detached and Detached:
+There are 15 tracts of housing built in single and multi-family configurations that can be classified as Condominium, Townhouse, Mix use, Semi-Detached and Detached: